Oct 25, 2017

 Until you read Part 2

-You have now been introduced to some very basic and some rather advanced breathing techniques alike, giving you sufficient material to practise. until next week, when Part 2 of this article will be published.
+You have now been introduced to some very basic and some rather advanced breathing techniques alike, giving you sufficient material to practice. until next week, when Part 2 of this article will be published.
 Come back and read the instructions marked by bullet points every day and make sure you set aside a few minutes to practise daily, until that time.
 In Understanding Embryonic Breathing, Part 2: Finding Your Lower DanTien – An Abdominal Dynamo, you will be taken a step further, and be introduced an even more advanced technique, that will be your next step in understanding true embryonic breathing through experience.
 Read Part 2 here.

 If you wish not miss the next part, make sure you bookmark this article, or http://beginnersmeditation.info/blog so that you can find your way back easily.
 You can also subscribe to the Meditation for Beginners Newsletter, will grant you access to some exclusive, subscriber-only material.